 It’s important to remember that deciding on an unmanaged package will require you to be more responsible for it—it won’t be the responsibility of your hosting provider.
 For example, if you stumble across a hard-to-solve software issue it’s you who will have to find a way to fix it.
 Still, experienced Linux users shouldn’t find this too intimidating.

 But even with these advanced features, many components of Hostwinds' plans are still fairly straightforward and simple to use.
 For example, site management is conducted through cPanel, while WordPress and other installs are automated via Softaculous.
 You’ll also find one-click Nextcloud install, and more.

 And because there are no management fees, you’ll receive 50% off your package.
-Regular managed Linux VPS plans start at $10.99 per month for 1GB RAM, 1 CPU core, 30GB disk space, and 1TB traffic, and go all the way up to $526.99 for 96GB RAM, 16 cores, 750GB disk space, and 9TB traffic.
+Regular managed Linux VPS plans start at $8.24 a month for 1GB RAM, one CPU core, 30GB disk space, and 1TB traffic, and go all the way up to $395.24 for 96GB RAM, 16 cores, 750GB disk space, and 9TB traffic.

-Liquid Web is different.
-It has a proven track record in providing flexible VPS and dedicated servers, and it’s this flexibility that attracts many technical users.
+Liquid Web has a proven track record in providing flexible VPS and dedicated servers, and it’s this flexibility that attracts many technical users.
 Liquid Web creates bespoke solutions, enabling users to have advanced low-level control over their server.

 Liquid Web provides round-the-clock support, and the team is very quick to respond to any issues you may encounter.
 If there’s a hardware failure, the provider guarantees it will be dealt with and replaced within half an hour of the issue being identified.

 These claims are underpinned by a comprehensive service level agreement.
 One clause states that if the company doesn't respond to your ticket within 30 minutes, you'll be credited with 10 times the amount the deadline was missed by.
 You’ll also find other clauses covering things like network, electricity outages, and more.